Marrakech With Kids: 17 Best Things To Do & Tips

 When is the best time to visit Marrakech?

-Mid-March through to mid-May and late September through to mid-November.
-Outside of the brutally hot summer months, Marrakech has fairly mild temperatures and is a good destination to visit September through May.
-In general, spring and autumn are peak tourist season because this is when you’ll experience prime weather.
+Mid-March through to mid-May and then late September all the way through to mid-November.
+Outside of it’s incredibly hot summer months, Marrakech usually mild temperatures and is a good place to visit from September through to May.
+In general, you’ll find spring and autumn are the peak tourist seasons because this is when you’ll experience the best weather.
 To avoid the height of crowds and still have wonderful weather, focus on early spring and mid to late autumn.

 Can you do a day trip from Marrakech to Essaouira?

 Yes you can, however, it’s a 3 hour car journey from Marrakech to Essaouira which doesn’t leave you much time to enjoy this fantastic coastal town.
-We’d recommend staying at lease one night to get the full Essaouira experience.
+We’d recommend staying at least one night to get the full Essaouira experience because there are so many fun things to do there.

 Final Thoughts On Visiting Marrakech With Kids